How to Save on Gas (35 Tips Inside)

 37. Get Gas at the Right Time

 38. Follow the price of crude oil.
-I like to look at CNBC every now and again, but it looks like you can look up crude oil prices here.
+I like to look at CNBC every now and again.
 If it rises today, there’s a good chance gas prices will go up in 3-4 days.
 If it drops, it might be wise to wait for that to filter to your local gas station.

 39. Explore buy gas on Wednesdays.
 I’ve read that statistically gas is cheaper on Wednesdays.
 That’s helpful, but others say that there are so many other factors to consider that it’s worthwhile.
 Perhaps you might want to futher investigate yourself or just do it if it’s convenient.